 Are you a farmer or agronomist looking to take your farming to the next level and regenerate your soil?
 Look no further than plant nutrition - the often overlooked driver of soil health.
 How do you use plant nutrition for regenerative agriculture?

 John Kempf, founder of Advancing Eco Agriculture (AEA), recently wrote an article published on Ag Funder News: Why plant nutrition is the driver of soil generation.
 In this blogpost, we’ll share some of the key points made and we will give you 3 steps to unlock the full potential of regenerative agriculture with plant nutrition.

 Photo by oticki

-The importance of plant nutrition
+The importance of plant nutrition for regenerative agriculture

 Regenerative practices like no-till, cover crops, and species diversity are crucial to building healthy soil, but they miss a key factor: the nutritional integrity of your crops.
 Proper plant nutrition not only improves yields and pest resistance but also increases photosynthesis and carbon sequestration, laying an important foundation for healthy soil.

 John Kempf also emphasizes the importance of plant nutrition as the key to plant immunity and crop yields.
 By collecting plant sap analysis data throughout the crop life cycle, farmers can manage nutritional integrity and increase disease and insect resistance.